top of page

 China Southern Airlines Business Class First Leg: Beijing to Shenzhen (CZ3168, A350)

 Checking in for this flight showed an a321 single aisle configuration but boarding at Beijing it was clear that the aircraft had been upgraded to a widebody A350.
-Infact Ground staff were heavily marketing upgrades.
+In fact, ground staff were heavily selling those upgrades!

 The China Southern A350 felt modern, clean, and relatively new.
 The seat was exceptionally comfortable, and the in-flight entertainment (IFE) was outstanding, a huge screen with a great selection of films, shows, and music.
 The finish on the cabin felt a little “faux luxury” (think, shiny laminate wood), but overall it was stylish enough to feel premium.